Veterinarian Trust with pets

 We have a new Bordatella policy here at Happy Hound Dog Resorts.
 We mandate all dogs that enter be vaccinated twice a year with the Bordatella vaccine.
 According to the AAHA, American Animal Hospital Association, all dogs that are around dogs at a dog park, dog daycare, or who are boarded in close proximity with other dogs should be vaccinated with Bordatella ever 6 months.
 As with professions, there are always going to be other to say that the Bordatella vaccination is fine once every 12 months.

 Well, when they are paying your bills for Kennel Cough and dog sickness, you can listen to them.
 Until then, listen to your Veterinarian, and most are prescribing the vaccine every 6 months IF your dog is around a lot of other dogs.
 The best part about Veterinarians, like doctors, if you do not like the answer from one, ask another.
 There are easily over 100 veterinarians in the Jacksonville area.
 We feature many of the great ones in Riverside, Avondale and Ortega on our website.
 It really is best when you work locally and Trust the Vet.

 Best Veterinarian advice

 The best advice we can offer you, the pet owner is ALWAYS TRUST YOUR VETERINARIAN when they give you advice on your pet.
 They work with pets every day.
-Don’t ask your dentist for advice on your 1962 Chevy Truck, just as the mechanic for your car should not operate on your teeth.
+Don’t ask your dentist for advice on your 1962 Chevy Truck.
+Unless the mechanic for your car operates on your teeth.
 Some goes for the veterinarian advice, trust the advice you get from your animal medical partner.
 They do this every day, working with pets and they have your best interest in mind.
 We listen to them and will always defer on treatment to the veterinarian.
 Again, we recommend you to Trust the Vet.